WillowChat/Warren/README.md

 Though still in active development, it remains stable enough for Thump to use.
 Thump, Warren and Kale drive requirements between themselves.

-## Why should you use this framework?
+## Why another IRC framework?

-Warren and Kale have a few advantages over other IRC frameworks:
+Warren and Kale have a few interesting features:

 * The responsibilities of parsing and state management are separated
 * Both parsing and state management are verified by hundreds of unit tests
 * Messages, and state handlers, are individually encapsulated

-Note that this project is still pretty new.
-Planned features are tracked in [Issues](https://github.com/CarrotCodes/Warren/issues).
+Planned releases (and their features) are tracked in [Projects](https://github.com/CarrotCodes/Warren/projects).

 ## Example usage